Program Information FAQs

 LLM students are also eligible to receive a Wharton Business and Law Certificate, a program specifically tailored to Penn Law LLM students that runs concurrently to the LLM program.

 What courses do you offer and which courses are mandatory for the LLM degree?

-LLM students are required to take Foundations in US law and Legal Writing and Research, both of which are offered as part of the mandatory summer program.
+LLM students are required to take Foundations in US law and Legal Writing and Research, both of which are offered as part of the mandatory pre-term program.
 After that, students are free to design their curriculum from a list of over 80 courses per semester.
 Read about courses offered.

 Please note that, because our faculty is engaged in cutting-edge scholarship in all fields, our course and seminar roster changes frequently and we cannot guarantee that any given course will be taught in any specific semester.